-Many of our clients have identified another benefit to the Campaign of Interactions: it’s a fabulous tool for gearing board members up before a meeting.
+Many of our clients have identified another benefit of the LEEP: it’s a fabulous tool for gearing board members up before a meeting.

 Every meeting should have an agenda, but agendas are only effective if the participants are prepared.
-Using the Campaign of Interactions effectively is a great way to get your board members prepared, because you can control the flow of information.
+Using the LEEP effectively is a great way to get your board members prepared, because you can control the flow of information.

-Let’s say your agenda for the meeting is to have a vote on whether or not the company should pursue direction A or direction B. Here’s how you could set up your Campaign of Interactions to prepare your members for the vote.
+Let’s say your agenda for the meeting is to have a vote on whether or not the company should pursue direction A or direction B. Here’s how you could set up your LEEP to prepare your members for the vote.

 Step 1 — The Basics

 About eight weeks from the meeting, you can start releasing 20,000-foot material about both directions to get your members understanding each direction.
 This isn’t to sway opinions one way or another — it’s merely to get the conversation started.
 You could follow that up with short assignments for each direction to further the comprehension.

 A few weeks after the initial information dump (giving all your members enough time to find the time to read through it all), you can schedule the release of opinion pieces surrounding each of the directions.
 Have each one advocate for its subject while actively dissuading readers from choosing the other.
 Add some of your own discussion questions to the Impetus InSite Platform™ for them to fill out.

 The back and forth on this should go on for at least two weeks, so let it ride.
 The more involved your members are, the more informed they are and the more invaluable they become.